 Dental Cleaning For Sustained Oral Health

 At Heritage Dentistry, we encourage all our clients to schedule regular dental cleanings at least every six months to ensure the health and sustained brightness of your smile.
 In addition to giving your teeth a professional cleaning, these visits are also an opportunity for Dr. Preston Hamrick to evaluate your overall oral health, as he looks for any indications of gum disease or any other underlying issue that may require treatment.
 As a native of Greenville and fourth generation dentist, Dr. Preston Hamrick is proud to serve his community by developing personal relationships with all his patients and working hard to understand their needs and goals.
-To schedule an appointment or learn more about our services, call us today at 864.292.5125.
+To schedule an appointment or learn more about our services including cosmetic dentistry options such as teeth whitening or routine dental cleanings, call us to schedule an appointment today at 864.292.5125.

 SMILE WITH CONFIDENCE.
 CALL TODAY.

 To avoid developing oral health issues and maintain a bright, healthy smile, it is important to follow good oral hygiene habits.
 This includes brushing and flossing your teeth twice daily, avoiding or limiting foods and beverages that can stain your teeth (coffee, red wine, tomato-based sauces, etc.) and avoid use of tobacco.
 Although following these self-care guidelines are incredibly important, scheduling regular dental cleanings are equally important to ensure that underlying issues that may not be obvious are identified and treated as early as possible.